Is eharmony Worth It? 2026 Reviews & Success Stories

 eharmony has a lot of features that other dating sites don’t have, so that may make it worth the extra price tag that other services don’t have.
 One thing that stands out is the questionnaire that uses psychology to make smart match suggestions.
 Here’s a quick assessment of eharmony’s most notable features:

-Before you unload your precious free time and dollars into a dating platform, it’s important to feel inspired by the users who have come before you.
+Before you unload your precious free time and dollars into a dating platform, it’s important to feel like it’ll work.
+Testimonials from real users can help with that.
 Now, we can’t speak to whether the following stories are “happily-ever-afters,” but they’re at least “happy-for-nows” — and I think that’s pretty darn good.

 Cara and Kyle, whose smiling faces light up the screen of eharmony’s website, got matched on eharmony more than four years ago.
 Right from the jump, they were both impressed by how much they had in common — a testament to the app’s in-depth and on-the-nose matchmaking questionnaire: